-My lab studies the role of Endothelial Cell Plasticity in Health and Diseases and in the normal repair of the vasculature.
-Here I describe the three major topics we are pursuing.
+My lab studies the role of endothelial cells and pericytes in various settings of vascular disease and in the normal repair of the vasculature.
+Here I describe the four areas we are pursuing.

 About Joyce Bischoff

 Joyce Bischoff received an A.B. in chemistry from Duke University and a Ph.D. in biochemistry from the Washington University School of Medicine.
 She was a post-doctoral fellow at the Whitehead Institute for Biomedical Research.
 She joined the Surgical Research Laboratories, now called the Vascular Biology Program, at Children's Hospital in 1990.
 She was elected to serve as President of the North American Vascular Biology Organization (NAVBO) from July 2015-June 2016.

 - Kaushal S, Amiel GE, Guleserian KJ, Shapira OM, Perry T, Sutherland FW, Rabkin E, Moran AM, Schoen FJ, Atala A, Soker S, Bischoff J, Mayer JE Jr. Functional small diameter neovessels created using endothelial progenitor cells expanded ex vivo.
 Nat Med.
 2001 Sep; 7(9): 1035-40.

 - Boye E, Yu Y, Paranya G, Mulliken JB, Olsen BR, and Bischoff J. Clonality and altered behavior of endothelial cells from infantile hemangioma.
 J. Clinical Invest.
 2001 107(6): 745-52.